Testing wave turbulence theory for Gross-Pitaevskii system: Discussion and conclusions

 \section{Discussion and conclusions}

-The main goal of the present paper is to test the weak Wave Turbulence theory (WWTT) by comparing numerical simulations of the Gross-Pitaevskii equation (GPE) and the wave-kinetic equation (WKE).
+The main goal of the present paper is to test the weak Wave Turbulence theory by comparing numerical simulations of the Gross-Pitaevskii equation (GPE) and the wave-kinetic equation (WKE).
 Several fundamental constraints have to be kept in mind during such a comparison.

-Firstly, the WWTT assumes that the wave must be weak enough, but not too weak.
+Firstly, the weak WT theory assumes that the wave must be weak enough, but not too weak.
 Namely, the waves have to be weak so that the linear dynamics is faster than the nonlinear transfers of energy between the wave modes, but also strong enough so that the nonlinear frequency broadening is larger than the frequency spacing between the nearby modes in the wave number space, so that the continuous $k$-space limit can be considered.
 We have checked these conditions in our numerical simulations.
-Figure~\ref{figdeltak} shows that the range of wave numbers, where these two WWTT assumptions are satisfied simultaneously at $t\sim 15$, is $2 \lesssim k \lesssim 20$, and we found that this range becomes narrower for larger times.
-It is then rather remarkable that we found a nearly perfect agreement between the WKE and the GPE results up to $t\sim 30$, which is about two nonlinear (kinetic) evolution times (defined as a time needed for the maximum of spectrum to decrease to the half of its initial value).
-To characterise our comparisons, we have looked directly at the spectra, as well as at their global characteristics -- the energy and the particle centroids and typical widths.
+Figure~\ref{figdeltak} shows that the range of wave numbers, where these two weak WT theory assumptions are satisfied simultaneously at $t\sim 15$, is $2 \lesssim k \lesssim 20$, and we found that this range becomes narrower for larger times.
+It is then rather remarkable that we found a nearly perfect agreement between the WKE and the GPE results up to $t\sim 30$, {which is about two nonlinear (kinetic) evolution times.} To characterise our comparisons, we have looked directly at the spectra, as well as at their global characteristics -- the energy and the particle centroids and typical widths.
 Another surprising fact is that even relatively low $256^3$ resolution of GPE simulations leads to a reasonably accurate agreement between the WKE and the GPE results, even though, naturally, the accuracy is better for $512^3$ (and not at all good for $128^3$).